brandur/sorg/content/drafts/ruby-memory.md

 Similar techniques are used to store "flonums" (i.e. floating point numbers) and symbols.
-When the time comes to identify what's occupying a `VALUE`, Ruby compares pointer values to a list of flags that it knows about for these stack-bound types; if none match, it goes to heap ([from `ruby.h`][rbclassof]):
+When the time comes to identify what type is occupying a `VALUE`, Ruby compares pointer values to a list of flags that it knows about for these stack-bound types; if none match, it goes to heap ([from `ruby.h`][rbclassof]):

 ``` c
 static inline VALUE